upmin/upmin-admin-ruby/README.md

 ## Demo Videos

-To see videos showing how to install and giving a pretty good overview of the main features of `upmin-admin` go to [https://www.upmin.com/admin-rails](https://www.upmin.com/admin-rails).
+To see videos showing how to install and giving a pretty good overview of the main features of upmin-admin go to [https://www.upmin.com/admin-rails](https://www.upmin.com/admin-rails).

+### Demo Application

+There is also a demo application you can test out here: [store_demo](https://github.com/upmin/store_demo).
+The repository is maintained and updated by [Upmin](https://www.upmin.com), but you are welcome to contribute to it.

+If you do choose to use the [store_demo](https://github.com/upmin/store_demo), please follow the directions in the [README](https://github.com/upmin/store_demo/blob/master/README.md) to ensure you have seed data to work with.

 ## Installation